-To create the connection between G-Suite and vScope you need a super admin account in G-Suite.
-In this step-by-step guide we’ll walk through how to create a project with sufficient read permissions in G-Suite, that’s to be added to vScope to inventory your G-Suite directory.
+To create the connection between Google Workspace and vScope you need a super admin account in Google Workspace.
+In this step-by-step guide we’ll walk through how to create a project with sufficient read permissions in Google Workspace, that’s to be added to vScope to inventory your Google Workspace directory.

-Adding G Suite allows you to view user accounts, groups and devices in vScope.
+Adding Google Workspace allows you to view user accounts, groups and devices in vScope.

 Part 1 – Creating a project & service account on Google Cloud Platform